YassinEldeeb/mesh-hive-demo/README.md

 })
 ```

-Then, we have to supply these environment variables inline before running `pnpm mesh-serve` inside `gateway/`, or add a `.env` file there and Mesh will pick it up, and switch to pulling the supergraph source from the hosted source (Hive).
+Then, we have to supply these environment variables inline before running `npm run mesh-serve` inside `gateway/`, or add a `.env` file there and Mesh will pick it up, and switch to pulling the supergraph source from the hosted source (Hive).

 ```sh
 # gateway/.env